NeuroTechX/eeg-notebooks_v0.1/doc/setup_instructions_windows.md

 OR In a web browser, go to `localhost:8888`.

-This should bring up the eeg-notebooks folder structure.
+This should bring up the `eeg-notebooks` folder structure.

-Go to the notebooks folder and open up one of the notebooksN170 with Muse.ipynb to try, and working through the cells in this notebook.
+Go to the notebooks folder and open up `N170 with Muse.ipynb` to try, and working through the cells in this notebook.

-Tip: Hover over the icons inside the notebook to get more details on their functionality The top section of the notebook consists of details regarding the Muse experiment.
+*Tip: Hover over the icons inside the notebook to get more details on their functionality*

+The top section of the notebook consists of details regarding the Muse experiment.

 Select the cells sequentially starting from the top one and click on play button to run.